johanhelsing/qt-csd-demo/README.md

 Project to test the API for cross-platform client side window decorations in Qt which was introduced in Qt 5.15 ([QTBUG-73011](https://bugreports.qt.io/browse/QTBUG-73011)).

+See the [blog post](https://www.qt.io/blog/custom-window-decorations) I wrote for details.

 It should work on X11, Windows and macOS (macOS has no resize support though).

 There are two demo applications in this project.